1

 Primary Purpose

-The Project Based STEM Teaching Assistants are creative, energetic, and engaging college/university students with a penchant for math and/or science.
-Under the direct supervision of the classroom teacher, and in collaboration with the Project-based Coordinator and Lead teacher, teaching assistants will join the University of the Pacific's & Tracy Unified School District's collaboration to implement the Reach for the Stars STEM Academy (RFTSSA) for the summer of 2026 on the Stockton University of the Pacific campus.
-June 1 - June 26, 2026.
-Monday through Friday, 7:30 am - 3:30 pm.
+The Project Based STEM Teacher (PBST) is a creative, energetic, and engaging middle or high school math and/or science teacher.
+Under the direct supervision of the School of Engineering Assistant Dean for Student Success, and in collaboration with the Project-based Coordinator and Lead teacher, the PBST will join the University of the Pacific's & Stockton Unified School District's collaboration to implement the Reach for the Stars STEM Academy (RFTSSA) for the summer of 2026 on the Stockton University of the Pacific campus.

-• Program service areas and location: The RFTSSA serves students in the Tracy Unified School District.
-This academy will be held virtually.
+• Program service areas and location: The RFTSSA serves students in the Stockton Unified School District.
+This academy will be held in person on the Stockton Campus.

 • Academy Overview: Our STEM academies are academically intense, mathematics-based, summer enrichment programs designed for students who lack access to resources that would enable them to accelerate their learning and move into college preparatory coursework in high school.

 • Life goals of our academies are developed with each student and designed to help them develop purpose through building leadership skills and increasing self-esteem/confidence via real-life application of solving practical-everyday problems that often have an impact on life, work, health, and overall well-being.
-Identified students have potential to become scientists, engineers, and leaders in their community, yet lack access to academic enrichment programs that support their aptitude during the longest period of time school is not is session, summer.
-Our STEM academies reinforce and encourage students to consider STEM careers, take STEM classes during high school, participate in their school-site MESA program and pursue Stem fields as college majors.
+Identified students have the potential to become scientists, engineers, and leaders in their community, yet lack access to academic enrichment programs that support their aptitude during the longest period's collaboration school is not in session, summer.
+Our STEM academies reinforce and encourage students to consider STEM careers, take STEM classes during high school, participate in their school-site MESA program and pursue STEM fields as college majors.

 • Student Profile-RFTSSA: Student participation in the RFTSSA is based on academic criteria.
 Recruitment starts while students are current 6th graders.
-Currently, students in grades 7-12 participate in the Sacramento academy.
-Once enrolled, students continue their summer participation through their 12th grade year.
+Currently, students in grades 7-12 participate in the Stockton academy.
+Once enrolled, students continue their summer participation through their 12th-grade year.

-Teaching Assistants will be instrumental in assisting teachers with curriculum implementation and project development with focus on continuing to build, expand, and improve program delivery into future years.
-Teaching Assistants will also work closely with the Tomorrow Project Program Administrator and Coordinator to deliver the daily curriculum.
-Teaching Assistants are required to attend staff orientation, Minors on Campus Training, staff meetings, and other program preparation activities.
+The PBST will work closely with academy Project Based STEM Lead teacher, the Project Based STEM Coordinator, other teachers, and classroom Teaching Assistant to deliver the daily curriculum.
+Teachers are required to attend staff orientation, Minors on Campus Training, staff meetings, and other program preparation activities.

 • Developing critical thinking, abstract reasoning, and systematic analysis

-• Demonstrating, through an integrated and hands-on approach, the application of mathematics to diverse disciplines (particularly to the fields of science, computer science, and engineering), and to a wide range of career opportunities
+• Demonstrating, through an integrated and hands-on approach, the application of mathematics to diverse disciplines (particularly in the fields of science, computer science, and engineering), and to a wide range of career opportunities

 • Developing basic mathematical skills and knowledge